 Assistant HIICAP Coordinator/Health Insurance Generalist

 Chereese joined AOP in June 2015 as a Program Specialist.
-She assists with various aspects of the HIICAP, ICAN and APEL programs.
+After assisting with various aspects of the AOP’s programs, she became our Assistant HIICAP Coordinator.
+She continues to spearhead the Advanced Planning for End of Life program which helps individuals receive beneficial information about Advance Directives.
 Raised in New York City, she moved to Binghamton to continue her education and graduated from Binghamton University in 2014 with a Master’s in Social Work.
-In her spare time, she enjoys cooking, dancing, and yoga.
-When the opportunity became available, she took on the position of Assistant HIICAP Coordinator.
+In her spare time, she enjoys cooking, dancing, yoga, and spending time with her beloved cat Honeydew.

 Program Specialist/Office Manager